Full 11th Circuit Agrees to Rehear Case Brought by Epstein Victims

 “We have fought for 12 years, and as I’ve said before, no matter how many obstacles pile up, we will never give up fighting for what is right,” Wild said in a statement Friday.

 Wild’s attorney Paul Cassell described the decision to rehear the lawsuit as “a fresh start on the case.”
-He said Congress members who drew up the Crime Victims’ Rights Act clearly intended that it would protect victims in the pre-charge phase.

 “Many crime victims don’t have lawyers to represent them, unlike criminal defendants who can get court-appointed attorneys.
 The Crime Victims’ Rights Act should be read in a common sense way so that victims who don’t have legal training can understand and protect their rights,” Cassell said in an interview.